cocos/cocos-docs/en/cocos-service/agora.md

     ![](agora/agora-param.png)

-- Call the initialize method in the script and fill in the **App ID** obtained from the Agora Voice console:
+- Call the initialize method in the script and fill in the **App ID** obtained from the Agora console:

     ```js
     var appid = 'App ID obtained from the Agora console';